Vectorworks/developer-scripting/Function Reference/Functions/GetPt3D.md

 * the current view is Top-plan or Top (From Raymond Mullin).
 * there is no pre-existing snapped geometry in 3D (by useWPOnly = FALSE)

-In Python this function will <b>NOT</b> block execution.
+In Python this function will _NOT_ block execution.
 It will execute a callback function with the resulted point (as callback function parameter).

 ## Examples
 on sample is similar to the sample in [GetPt](GetPt.md).